harveylabis/harveylabis.github.io/_posts/2021-12-02-opAmp-NonInverting.markdown

 ---

-## Introduction
 Another lesson I had in my Electronics 2 class is Operational Amplifier.
 I heard this component in electroincs is very common and useful in a lot of applications.
 Luckily, I found a LM358 op amp in my components bin.
 I decided to creat a non-inverting amplifier using an op-amp to confirm the things  discussed in the class with this component.

 ![intro](/assets/opAmp_NonInverting/intro_resize.jpg)